Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Discussion

 \section{Discussion}

-In this paper, we introduce a framework to design non-Abelian group-equivariant quantum variational ans{\"a}tze.
-With the help of the refined Schur-Weyl duality we demonstrated that quantum circuits present a \emph{natural} and theoretically sound option compared to their classical counterparts when performing Fourier space activation.
-In particular, the quantum Fourier space activation (within PQP+) enjoys a super-exponential quantum speed-up compared with the best-known result in classical FFT over the symmetric group.
-The density result of the $S_n$-CQA ana{\"a}tze indicates a wide array of other practical problems, in addition to finding the ground state of frustrated magnets.
-Typical problems would explicitly encode permutation-equivariant structure or exhibit global SU($d$) symmetry.
-Furthermore, not only do we show that the $S_n$-CQA ans{\"a}tze are dense in every $S_n$ irrep, but the proof techniques can be used to show the universality of QAOA.
-We illustrate the remarkable efficacy of our approach by finding the ground state of the Heisenberg antiferromagnet $J_1$-$J_2$ spins in a $3 \times 4$ rectangular lattice and 12-spin Kagome lattice in highly frustrated regimes near the speculated phase transition boundaries.
+In this paper, we introduce a framework to design non-Abelian group-equivariant quantum variational ans{\"a}tze as an example of PQC+ extended from Permutational Quantum Computation (PQC).
+The restricted universality of the $S_n$-CQA ans{\"a}tze makes it applicable to a wide array of practical problems which would explicitly encode permutation equivariant structure or exhibit global SU($d$) symmetry.
+Our proof techniques can be used to show the universality of QAOA and verify the four-locality of generic $\operatorname{SU}(d)$ symmetric quantum circuits.
+Moreover, we illustrate the remarkable efficacy of our approach by finding the ground state of the Heisenberg antiferromagnet $J_1$-$J_2$ spins in a $3 \times 4$ rectangular lattice and 12-spin Kagome lattice in highly frustrated regimes near the speculated phase transition boundaries.
 We provided strong numerical evidence that our $S_n$-CQA can approximate the ground state with high degree of precision, and strictly respecting SU($2$) symmetry.
 This opens up new avenues for using representation theory and quantum computing in solving quantum many-body problems.